 Benefits of Running on Your Skin

 Improved blood flow to the skin clears away toxins and debris.
-This allows the skin to remain supple and stay free of skin infections.
-Also, since exercise can reduce emotional stress, it may help decrease the appearance of acne and eczema.
+This allows the skin to remain supple and remain free of skin infections.
+Also, because exercise can reduce emotional stress, it may help decrease the appearance of acne and eczema.

 Benefits of Running on Your Blood and Circulatory System

 Vigorous exercise, such as endurance training, has even more profound effects on your blood.
 For instance, some studies show that strenuous cardiovascular training increases your overall red blood cell mass.
-This means each cell can carry more oxygen which improves stamina and muscle function.
-One interesting observation is that highly trained athletes might actually have a slightly lower red blood cell count compared to normal.
-This “anemia”, however, is compensated by the increased red cell mass.
+This means each cell can carry more oxygen, which improves stamina and muscle function.
+One interesting observation is that highly trained athletes might have a slightly lower red blood cell count compared to normal.
+This “anemia,” however, is compensated by the increased red cell mass.

 Benefits of Running on Your Heart